Just click on a question to be taken to the answer

 - Postings that are confused, extremely long or about events that occurred more than 3 years ago.

 A social enterprise is a business that exists to serve the public good rather than to generate profits for the owners.
-At Care Opinion Ireland we are committed to running an efficient and sustainable business.
-We also run on a not-for-profit basis and when we do generate a surplus it is always directed into our work with the Irish Health Services.
+At Care Opinion we are committed to running an efficient and sustainable business.
+We also run on a not-for-profit basis and when we do generate a surplus it is always directed into our work with the NHS.

 These services are so much smaller it is much harder to protect the anonymity of patients who are making the comments.
-We want to make sure that feedback is really useful for small services like this, currently we are sharing the stories we receive under the general heading of General Practice.
+We want to make sure that feedback is really useful for small services like this, so we have been carefully working out the best way to work with them.